zooba/PTVS-wiki/Selecting-and-Installing-Python-Interpreters.md

 ![Python Environments](Images/PythonEnvironments.png)

-Here we see that there are several Interpreters installed, including Enthought's Canopy.
-We've made CPython 2.7 the current default.
-We've created a Virtual Environment using CPython 2.7 and its database is currently being refreshed because of an added package.
+Here we see that there are several Interpreters installed, including IronPython.
+We've made Python 3.4 the current default, and Python 2.7 needs to have its completion DB refreshed because of a newly installed package.

 Interpreter databases are used to improve IntelliSense speed and reduce memory usage for the standard library and any libraries installed into site-packages.
 Analyzing all of the available source files can take anywhere from a minute to an hour or more, depending on what you have installed.
 However, once complete, you will get detailed IntelliSense and won't have to refresh the database again until you install more libraries.